Psyche(d) with Tempo

 3) How do concrete particulars (class, race, gender...) affect abstract universals (individual, family) of psychoanalysis?
 Can psychoanalysis/psychology/psychotherapy take part in their own transformation through political events?

-By practicing a slow-temporality of reading and gathering (once a month), a series of occasions and a long-term momentum are hoped to be created for engaging demanding theoretical, empirical and literary works that (may) play foundational roles in establishing new research areas and effectuating turns in critical thought.
-Meetings will be held online on the last Friday of each month, between 2pm-4.30pm.
-Please email info.houseoftime@gmail.com for registering, readings and links.
-Continuous participation is not required to be part of the reading group.
+By practicing a slow-temporality of reading and gathering i.e., once a month, a series of occasions and a long-term momentum are hoped to be created in order to engage demanding theoretical, empirical and literary works that (may) play foundational roles in establishing new research areas and effectuating turns in critical thought.

-March 31, 2023 — anxiety: part 1.
+March 31, 2023 — anxiety: part I.

 “Inhibitions, Symptoms and Anxiety” (1925) Sigmund Freud